douglasgreen/outlines/computing/computer_programming/code_reviews.md

 1. Understanding Perspective:

-    -   Empathy involves understanding the author\'s perspective, considering their experience level, the context of their work, and any constraints they faced.
+    -   Empathy involves understanding the author's perspective, considering their experience level, the context of their work, and any constraints they faced.
     -   Example: Being more supportive with junior developers or when reviewing code written under tight deadlines.

 2. Positive Communication: